Smemedi/Bloom_Buddy/README.md

 ### What did we learned?

 - Eileen Garay: learned how to address class imbalance by comparing popular oversampling techniques (SMOTE, ADASYN, Random Resampling).
 Additionally, I gained experience in hyperparameter optimization through grid search, testing various combinations of n_estimators and max_depth to balance model accuracy and storage efficiency.

+- Ariah Pittman: I learned how to navigate and work in such a large group to complete one goal.
+Being able to build upon my Dart and Flutter experience, I was able to learn additional widget features and how to ensure state management.
+I also learned about gardening itself after researching key components of what a user would need to know and what they wouldn't think they needed.
+User experience requires a lot of outside thinking to truly improve the experience for such a wide group.

 ## Future Work